vegaprotocol/specs/protocol/0012-POSR-position_resolution.md

 - `max fraction of book side within bounds consumed` (min: `0`, max: `1`): once the network chooses the size of its order (`s_candidate`) the effective size will be calculated as `s_effective=min(m*N, s_candidate)`, where `N` is the sum of volume (on the side of the book with which the network's order will be matching) that falls within the range implied by the `disposal slippage range` and `m` is the `max fraction of book side within liquidity bounds consumed`.
 When vAMMs are implemented and provide liquidity then volume implied by vAMMs that lies within the relevant range must be included in the calculation.

 Assume the price range implied by the `disposal slippage range` is `[a, b]`.
+Assume the the tightest price monitoring bound has lower bound plus one tick of `c` and upper bound minus one tick of `d`.
-Once the network has worked out a size of its immediate or cancel limit order it sets its price to `a` if it's a sell order or `b` if it's a buy order, and it submits the order.
+Once the network has worked out a size of its immediate or cancel limit order it sets its price to `max(a,c)` if it's a sell order or `min(b,d)` if it's a buy order, and it submits the order.

 Note that setting: